yurbro/Yu-Zhang-PhD/SymODE/README.md

-#  <p align="center">Physical constraint-guided symbolic regression for interpretable dermal premeation model discovery
+#  <p align="center">Constraint-guided symbolic regression for optimising dermal drug formulation

 This repository includes all of codes about Constraint-guided symbolic regression (SymODE) algorithm.